How This Director of Tech Prepared a California District for Closure

 While attending the 2018 CETPA conference in Sacramento, California, Paper’s founder and CEO Philip Cutler had the opportunity to meet Bob during one of his sessions.
 After having been introduced to Paper, then known as GradeSlam, Bob acknowledged how impressive the concept of the Educational Support System was: "The program was relatively new, but I immediately saw the impact it could have."
 After a few months of Bob reassuring teachers and district administrators that this was the right move, Sequoia Union High School District implemented Paper for the 2019 - 2020 academic year.

 Although Bob left the district soon after the implementation of Paper, he was pleased to hear that the partnership was successful.
 "I was really happy to hear that and to hear how good the numbers are."

-Phil reached out to me, and talked about how well Paper was implemented.
-I wasn't surprised, because I know that Paper is really committed to getting their people out there to train students and teachers on using it.
+Phil reached out to me and talked about how well Paper was implemented.
+I wasn't surprised, because I know that Paper is really committed to getting its people out there to train students and teachers on using it.

 Bob's former colleagues at Sequoia Union High School District are now commending his efforts in implementing tech initiatives that allowed the district to be prepared for remote learning: "It was a team effort,” he said.
 “We had to have tools like Paper for the kids because we were not meeting every kid's needs."

 Bob described how Paper, offering personalized academic support, can help districts address equity gaps.
 "We're living in a really tough economy to afford enough tutors, and Paper helps with that,” he explained.
 He commended Paper as a huge resource for the students who are struggling, describing one of the main features: students receive unlimited one-on-one help from a tutor, for any subject, who guides them in their learning.
 These sessions are also recorded and made readily available for teachers, completing the feedback loop.

 We asked Bob how he thinks the recent school closures and shifts to distance learning will change the education landscape around the world: